How to Get Your New Small Business to Make Money

 Possible Solutions to New Businesses Don't Make Money

-Many people find they need to use some portion of their savings to keep themselves and their families afloat when they're starting a small business.
-If you look at 8 Sources of Business Start Up Money, you'll see that a person's own pockets are the most common source of start up money, whether from savings, re-mortgaging a home, or selling property.
+- Use Your Savings: Many people find they need to use some portion of their savings to keep themselves and their families afloat when they're starting a small business.
+A person's own pockets are the most common source of start-up money, whether from savings, re-mortgaging a home, or selling property.

 The program's mandate is to "provide financial assistance to eligible individuals to help them create jobs for themselves by starting a business" and it will provide either regular Employment Insurance benefits until the end of your benefit period or financial assistance for living expenses, while teaching you business skills and how to create a business plan.
 In my opinion, it's the best small business grant in Canada.
 If you're interested in starting a small business and qualify, you should definitely apply.

 - Get a "Different" Day Job: You might want or need to take a job that you haven’t considered before, either because it's not what you usually do or pays less than you are used to getting.